 Train and Evaluate model

-Evaluating a classifier is significantly tricky when the classes are an imbalance.
+Evaluating a classifier is significantly tricky when the classes are imbalanced.
 A simple way to evaluate a model is to use model accuracy.

 model.fit(x_train, y_train_dog,